 Cost of Holy Union (covers the Holy Union Certificate, Counseling, and Liturgical Mass)

-The funds received from the Holy Union are used primarily for the ministry and operations of the Church (electricity and water bills, liturgical supplies, pastoral and staff support, HIV ministry, communications, facility rental, etc).
+The funds received from the Holy Union are used primarily for the ministry and operations of the Church and does not profit the Church or anyone in particular.
+All of it goes to the cost of Ministries and Operations (electricity and water bills, liturgical supplies, pastoral and staff living support, HIV ministry, communications, facility rental, etc).
+These means that couples availing of our Union ceremony are in some way financially participating in the life, ministry & mission of the Church community.
 This amount has been assessed and determined by the Administrative Board of the Church.

 A STIPEND or Love-Gift for the Pastor is optional.
 The Stipend is usually what we can construe as a ‘TIP’ for the officiating minister.
-It is optional and should you decide to give, it is up to you how much to give as a stipend.
+Regardless of what reasonable cost or expenses has been required, the Stipend is a separate monetary gift to the Officiating Minister.
+A portion of it is also given to the Assistant (if the wedding necessitates to have an assistant.)
+Yet the Stipend is optional.
+Although we do encourage the couple to give a stipend especially for those Unions that have very complex issues, concerns, and travelling situations.
+Should you decide to give, it is up to you how much to give as a stipend.

 NOTE: Fees does not include cost of flowers and other logistical requirements of ceremony.
 Open Table MCC does not provide wedding coordination services.

 Financial Agreements: All of the costs and charges associated with the Holy Union and any of its particular circumstance or situation are discussed and agreed upon through the email exchange between the couple and the Union Coordinator acting on behalf of the Church leadership.
+A breakdown of additional costs are provided for out-of-town Unions.
 Open Table MCC prides itself with utmost integrity and transparency and any or all financial concerns especially with the Union Ceremony are well thought of within sound and practical reason.

 Transportation Cost of Pastor/Ministry Leader and Assistant